JoseEspinosa/BovReg-Reproducibility/README.md

 workflow analysis.
 For this purpose, we used as a reference only a part of the chicken chromosome 1 and subsampled the `fastq` files accordingly.

-**3.b.** Test output result: The expected output of Salmon quantification (given the test input data set) can also be found [here](https://github.com/nextflow-io/rnaseq-nf/data/result_sample) in the repository.
-When the pipeline is run the corresponding file will be generated inside `results/quant_salmon_to_check.sf`.
+**3.b.** Test output result: The expected output of Salmon quantification (given the test input data set) can also be found in the [repository](https://github.com/nextflow-io/rnaseq-nf/data/result_sample).
+When the pipeline is run the corresponding file will be generated inside `results/quant.sf`.

 ## Pipeline